cal-poly-dxhub/eCR-semantic-interoperability/README.md

 ## High Level Description of Workflow

-> *Feel free to skip this section if you just want to get started.*
+[Feel free to skip to the deployment section](#steps-to-deploy-and-configure-the-system) if you just want to get started.

 ### Step 1: Generate Reference Embeddings